ImanBarjane/employee-attrition-analysis/HR Analysis.md

 ![output_145_0](https://github.com/ImanBrjn/python_Salifort_Motors/assets/140934258/1062ba99-dcad-43e6-b29d-6661fe082047)

-The model predicts more false positives than false negatives, which means that some employees may be identified as at risk of quitting or getting fired, when that's actually not the case.
-But this is still a strong model.
+The model predicts more false positives than false negatives.
+This means that some employees may be incorrectly flagged as at risk of quitting or being fired, when in fact they are not.
+Nonetheless, the model still demonstrates strong overall performance.

-For exploratory purpose, I want to inspect the splits of the decision tree model and the most important features in the random forest model.
+For exploratory purposes, I now want to examine the decision tree model’s splits and identify the most important features in the random forest model.

 #### Decision tree splits